r3nanp/flappy-bird/README.md

 # 🐦 Flappy-Bird

-> An clone of a famous game written in Javascript and Canvas.
+> An clone of a famous game written in Javascript and HTML Canvas API.

 ---